joenightingale/aks-appmesh-demo/README.md

 NS	aks	ns4-08.azure-dns.info	1 Hour  Edit```
 With the exact ns addresses being those displayed during the execution of the runsheet.ps1

+To delete everything created from Azure run .\cleanup.ps1